 Instructor: Andrew Black

-Your home work assignment (for session two) will be to come in with at least three ideas you might develop, were you to write a play of your own.
-You will talk about your ideas and by the end of the session, you should have selected an idea you like and have an idea about what your next step would be, were you to turn that idea into a play.
+Your homework assignment (for session two) will be to come in with two different new ideas you might develop, were you to write a play.
+You will talk about your ideas and by the end of the session, you should have determined which idea you like the best and have an idea about what your next step would be, were you to turn that idea into a play.

 Go here to view an article about Andrew Black.

 Click here to see the Faculty Bio for Andrew Black

 You must have a current membership to take any discount on classes